CLAS Graduate Student Field Research Grants

 All Graduate Student Field Research Grant Recipients must provide CLAS with a brief (two to four page) report, written in English, within two weeks following the conclusion of the award.
 The report should indicate: (1) how grant funds were expended; (2) travel schedule (where you or your representative/research assistant(s) went and how much time was spent in each locale); (3) what was accomplished; and (4) how research results will be utilized; (5) Selected students will present a paper at the Latin American Social and Public Policy Conference (LASPP) after the research is completed.

 Grant recipients are responsible for completing all applicable documentation for the expenditure of funds required by the University of Pittsburgh as standard policy and procedure.
-Expense reports must be submitted within three weeks after the field research was completed.
+Expense reports must be submitted within three weeks after the field research is completed.
 CLAS will offer (compulsory) training meetings before students start their research.

 Recipients must acknowledge the assistance of the Center for Latin American Studies, University Center for International Studies, University of Pittsburgh, and the specific funding agency providing support for the grant in any publication, film, or other product resulting from research supported by this grant.
 CLAS encourages the submission of photographs illustrating research activities.